dtouzan/3Dimx/README.md

 	The camera heads are made with:
 		A T2 anti-tilt plate
 		A T2 plug (imx219 or imx290)
-		A UV/IR-cut filter
-		A T2/M28 adapter ring
+		A UV/IR-cut filter (preferably Player One Astronomy) A T2/M28 adapter ring (Pierro Astro)

 ### Raspberry Pi
 <img src="3D_Pi.png">